401k for a Down Payment

-Many home buyers today opt to use funds from their employer’s 401(K) program to come up with the down payment on a house.
-Ordinarily, you can't take money from your 401(K) plan unless you retire, leave the company or become disabled, but many company plans permit certain “hardship withdrawals” when there is an immediate and heavy financial need, including the purchase of the employee's principal residence.
+Many home buyers today opt to use funds from their employer's 401(K) program to come up with the down payment on a house.
+Ordinarily, you can't take money from your 401(K) plans unless you retire, leave the company, or become disabled, but many company plans permit certain hardship withdrawals. when there is an immediate and heavy financial need, including the purchase of the employee's principal residence.

 In addition, because the funds withdrawn from your account are no longer earning compound interest, your account will be smaller when you retire.
 And you'll be replacing pretax money with after-tax money.

 It is always good to check your options and make a good choice based on the facts.
 Please call us with your questions in regard to using your 401k for Down Payment at 541-683-3300.